wallali/mouthpiece/Readme.md

 The returned context can have two special properties that direct what happens next:
 * `do` - This can be array of strings or a comma separated string.
 Each string is a key into `config.actions`.
 Actions corresponding to each key are then executed in order with this conversation result passed in.
 * `replay` - This is a boolean which, if set to `true`, will cause the conversation flow to be re-entered running it a second time in its entiriety, but with the new context taken from this conversation result.
-If `converse_result.input` is set it will be used as the utterance for the replay round, otherwise the last user utterance is used.
+If `converse_result.utterance` is set it will be used as the utterance for the replay round, otherwise the last user utterance is used.

 Running tests